This product is freeze dried. All water molecules have been removed.

 Expression of NHE1 in mouse substantia nigra pars compactaImmunohistochemical staining of perfusion-fixed frozen mouse brain sections with Anti-Na+/H+ Exchanger 1 (NHE-1) (extracellular) Antibody (#ANX-010), (1:200), followed by goat-anti-rabbit-AlexaFluor-488.
 NHE1 immunoreactivity (green) appears in neuronal profiles (arrows).
 Cell nuclei are stained with DAPI (blue).

-Indirect flow cytometry analysis of live intact THP-1 (human acute monocytic leukemia cells) cell line:___ Cells + goat anti-rabbit-DyLight-488.
+Cell surface detection of NHE1 in live intact THP-1 (human acute monocytic leukemia cells) cell line:___ Cells + goat anti-rabbit-DyLight-488.

 ___ Cells + Anti-Na+/H+ Exchanger 1 (NHE-1) (extracellular) Antibody (#ANX-010), (1:20) + goat-anti-rabbit-DyLight-488.The control antigen is not suitable for this application.